LeSean McCoy: 2014 season

-McCoy followed up his 2013 season by rushing 312 times for 1,319 yards, which finished third after DeMarco Murray and Le'Veon Bell for the league lead.
+In the 2014 season, McCoy rushed 312 times for 1,319 yards, which finished third after DeMarco Murray and Le'Veon Bell for the league lead.
 He recorded four games with at least 100 rushing yards.
 However, he only totaled five touchdowns, all on the ground.
 This was in part due to the Eagles signing veteran Darren Sproles, who scored six rushing touchdowns, and Chris Polk being used more for goal-line situations, resulting in four rushing touchdowns for him.
-His most impressive game was in Week 13 in the 33–10 blowout against the Eagles' divisional rival, the Dallas Cowboys, where he ran 25 times for 159 yards and a touchdown.
+The Eagles went 10–6 but missed the postseason His best statistical game was in Week 13 in the 33–10 blowout against the Eagles' divisional rival, the Dallas Cowboys, where he ran 25 times for 159 yards and a touchdown.

 McCoy's most notable accomplishment was becoming the Eagles' all-time leading rusher, finishing with 6,792 yards.
 Wilbert Montgomery, the previous record holder (as well as second and third place Brian Westbrook and Steve Van Buren), had taken eight seasons to compile the yards he had, while McCoy only took six.